 Tomsk State University (TSU) will create a new educational program "Design and Management Technologies for Unmanned Aircraft Systems (UAS)."
-The training will provide an understanding of the principles of unmanned systems management and provide a relevant specialty with further access to the labor market.
-The UAS specialist training program will begin in the new year, the Ministry of Education and Science shared the news.
+The training will provide an opportunity to understand the principles of unmanned systems operation and obtain a relevant specialty with further entry into the labor market.
+The UAS specialist training program will begin next year, the Ministry of Education and Science shared the news.

-The recruitment of students for the new educational program will be conducted for two enlarged groups of the Faculty of Physics and Technology (FPT) and the Faculty of Innovative Technologies (FIT) - in the areas of "Ballistics and Hydroaerodynamics" and "Innovation Studies", respectively.
-In the first year, 20 people will be able to enter the FPT for state-funded places, and 10 for the FIT.
+Enrollment in the new educational program will be conducted for two enlarged groups of the Faculty of Physics and Technology (FPT) and the Faculty of Innovative Technologies (FIT) - in the areas of "Ballistics and Hydroaerodynamics" and "Innovation Studies", respectively.
+In the first year, 20 people will be able to enroll in budget places at FPT, and 10 at FIT.
 The new program will contain three professional tracks.
-They are related not only to the physical management of UAS, but also to the management of the unmanned systems infrastructure.
+They are related not only to the physical management of UAS, but also to the management of the infrastructure of unmanned systems.
 Each of the tracks has its own leader, but they will work in collaboration.

 Press service of the Ministry of Education and Science

-The program format consists of three areas of training related to the infrastructure of unmanned aerial vehicle systems and UAV control.
+The program format consists of three areas of training related to the infrastructure of drone systems and UAV control.
 Upon graduation, a student can acquire one of two specialties: a drone operator or a design engineer.
 The program format also involves assigning micro-qualifications to students.

 Specialists who will be trained in the field of "Innovation Studies" will be able to work, including in the SPC, and manage projects - assemble teams and implement technologies.
 This is precisely what the competencies are aimed at - managers of science-intensive projects in the field of UAS.